jdragon3001/Trace/STRUCTURE.md

 -   **Project Management:** ProjectService handles project saving, loading, and tracking in user data folder.
 -   **UI Framework:** React with TypeScript.
 -   **Database:** Uses SQLite via better-sqlite3 for project, tutorial, and step data management.
+-   **Screen Buffering:** Continuously captures the screen state in the background and uses the pre-click frame when a click is detected, ensuring UI changes don't appear in screenshots prematurely.

 ## UI Structure